Home » Recipes » Savory » Baked Veggie Nuggets Recipe

 Coating and Baking:

-Serve baked veggie nuggets with ranch dressing, sriracha ketchup, lemon aioli, blue cheese dip, healthy yogurt dip, or hot honey.
+Serve baked veggie nuggets with buttermilk ranch dressing, sriracha ketchup, lemon aioli, blue cheese dip, healthy yogurt dip, or hot honey.

 Notes